eriksank/jsonlex/README.md

 WHITESPACE:\s+
 ```
 A rule must be on one line, consist of a rulename, followed by a semicolon, followed by a regular expression.
-For the regular expressions, you can use all the constructs available in pcre.
+For the regular expressions, you can use all the constructs available in PCRE.
 Note that you need to escape PCRE regular expression syntax control characters as appropriate.

 ### output